OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 And then add the `[AutoValidateAntiforgeryToken]` attribute to the action method.
 This will validate the token for all HTTP methods other than GET, HEAD, OPTIONS and TRACE.

-#### Using .Net Core 2.0 or full .NET-Framework with AJAX
+#### Using .Net Core 2.0 or .NET Framework with AJAX

 You will need to attach the anti-forgery token to AJAX requests.

-If you are using jQuery in an ASP .NET Core MVC view this can be achieved using this snippet:
+If you are using jQuery in an ASP.NET Core MVC view this can be achieved using this snippet:

 ```javascript
 @inject  Microsoft.AspNetCore.Antiforgery.IAntiforgery antiforgeryProvider